 See N1535 for a discussion.
 Summary: engines are parameterized by type, but this is pretty much redundant.
 The appropriate type can be deduced from the template arguments.

 Resolution: Discussed at Kona.
 No consensus that this change would be a good idea.
+That's still the status from Sydney.

 4.10 Unclear Complexity Requirements for variate_generator